onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 horrible yes but people can be really nice as well

-tape script 9.13 what an amazing film I was scared I was really scared I was so scared
+tapescript 9.13 what an amazing film I was scared I was really scared I was so scared

-tape script 9.14 I was so surprised it was such a shock it was such an awful day you have such crazy ideas we had such terrible weather there were so many
+tapescript 9.14 I was so surprised it was such a shock it was such an awful day you have such crazy ideas we had such terrible weather there were so many